jdanil/skunkworks/.github/ISSUE_TEMPLATE/request-for-comment.md

 ---
-name: 🙋 Feature Request
+name: 💬 Request For Comment (RFC)
-about: Want us to add something?
+about: Feature discussion
 ---

 <!---